SC-Networks/evalanche-soap-api-connector/docs/mailingtemplate.md

 ): ResourceInformation
 ```

-Moves a mailing-template to a folder
+Move a mailing template to a folder

 ```
 move(int <mailing-template-id>, int <folder-id>): ResourceInformation
 ```

-Copy a mailing-template to a folder
+Copy a mailing template to a folder

 ```
 copy(int <mailing-template-id>, int <folder-id>): ResourceInformation
 ```

-Delete a mailing-template
+Delete a mailing template

 ```
 delete(int <mailing-template-id>): bool
 ```

-Retrieve all mailing-templates of a mandator
+Retrieve all mailing templates of a mandator

 ```
 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all mailing-templates of a folder
+Retrieve all mailing templates in a folder

 ```
 getByFolderId(int <folder-id>): ResourceInformation[]
 ```

-Retrieve a mailing-template by id
+Retrieve a mailing template by id

 ```